-Computer vision is making huge steps, with massive applications in autonomous cars, navigation, robotics, pattern recognition, medical diagnosis and more.
+Computer Vision is making huge steps, with massive applications in autonomous cars, navigation, robotics, pattern recognition, medical diagnosis, and more.
 Language Understanding has made tremendous progress as well — recently reached the levels of human understanding — Microsoft reports a word error rate of 5.9% which is equal to human performance on the same input.

-Your digital assistant will know (and keep learning) the style of your humor and how it depends on the time of day, the day of the week, the social arrangement, the agenda of the day and your implicitly quantified mood; your digital assistant will be able to make decisions such as when to respond with humor, when to proactively say something funny or trigger a humorous dialogue — while always capturing its success via your responses (or lack of).
+Your digital assistant will know (and keep learning) the style of your humor and how it depends on the time of day, the day of the week, the social arrangement, the agenda of the day, and your implicitly quantified mood.
+Your digital assistant will be able to make decisions such as when to respond with humor or when to proactively say something funny or trigger a humorous dialogue — while always capturing its success via your responses (or lack of).
 It’s coming and it will be fun.

-As a developer, you just need to browse the commercial offerings by the tech giants such as Microsoft, Amazon, Google, Facebook and the like and choose from a wide range of cognitive services to encapsulate into your application.
-Or, you can explore the open source options on reusing and adapting advanced analytical and cognitive models.
-In any case, developers can now experiment with cognitive services in no time and low cost.
+As a developer, you just need to browse the commercial offerings by the tech giants such as Microsoft, Amazon, Google, Facebook, and the like and choose from a wide range of cognitive services to encapsulate into your application.
+Or, you can explore the open-source options on reusing and adapting advanced analytical and cognitive models.
+In any case, developers can now experiment with cognitive services in no time and at a low cost.

 But, one could argue that, given that A.I. is driven by huge investments of those few technology corporations, the opportunity for innovation is rather limited.
 When it comes to A.I.
-I believe that the real opportunity for innovation is the actual approach in solving particular problems and how the cognitive services are utilized and combined; how the developer provides the right data and signals to empower better, smarter user experiences.
+I believe that the real opportunity for innovation is the actual approach to solving particular problems and how the cognitive services are utilized and combined; how the developer provides the right data and signals to empower better, smarter user experiences.

-Digital assistants will be able to communicate naturally; they will be able to seamlessly capture the context and respond proactively with smart recommendations, in the right form and optimal timing; smarter homes will be able to adapt to ‘situations’ and the mood of particular individuals or the family as a whole.
+Digital assistants will be able to communicate naturally.
+They will be able to seamlessly capture the context and respond proactively with smart recommendations, in the right form and optimal timing.
+Smarter homes will be able to adapt to ‘situations’ and the mood of particular individuals or the family as a whole.

 2. Natural User Interfaces

-Imagine being in your smart home, asking your digital assistance to ‘provide more information about this’, where ‘this’ is resolved automatically by your Digital Assistant, using gaze analytics via connected cameras.
+Imagine being in your smart home, asking your digital assistant to ‘provide more information about this’, where ‘this’ is resolved automatically by your Digital Assistant, using gaze analytics via connected cameras.
 This way your Digital Assistant understands what you were looking at when you asked the question.

-At the same time, haptic offers significant opportunities for innovation: Haptic is about recreating the sense of touch by applying force feedback, vibrations, or motions to the user.
+At the same time, haptic offers significant opportunities for innovation.
+Haptic is about recreating the sense of touch by applying force feedback, vibrations, or motions to the user.
 Startups like Lofelt develop such applications for gaming, AR, VR, and entertainment while Ultrahaptics is working on ‘invisible touchless interfaces’.
-And this is where AI, Natural user interfaces, AR and VR and Touchless User interfaces based on Gesture Recognition are all blended together in smart, innovative scenarios empowering end-users.
+And this is where AI, Natural user interfaces, AR and VR, and Touchless User interfaces based on Gesture Recognition are all blended together in smart, innovative scenarios empowering end-users.

 And there are more senses for technology to digitize, synthesize and use in our real or augmented world experiences: artificial intelligence grows nose — computer scientists have unveiled a set of algorithms able to predict the odor of different molecules based on their chemical structure.
-Applications could range from marketing, VR, rich content, up to a re-designed airport security strategy.
+Applications could range from marketing, VR, and rich content, or even a re-designed airport security strategy.

 3. Virtual Reality